aithoughts/aipm-chat/contributing/Basic/Architecture.md

 ## Application Architecture Overview

-The overall architecture of LobeChat consists of the frontend, EdgeRuntime API, Agents Market, Plugin Market, and independent plugins.
+The overall architecture of LoiChat consists of the frontend, EdgeRuntime API, Agents Market, Plugin Market, and independent plugins.
 These components collaborate to provide a complete AI experience.

 ## Frontend Architecture

-The frontend of LobeChat adopts the Next.js framework, leveraging its powerful server-side rendering (SSR) capability and routing functionality.
+The frontend of LoiChat adopts the Next.js framework, leveraging its powerful server-side rendering (SSR) capability and routing functionality.
 The frontend utilizes a stack of technologies, including the antd component library, lobe-ui AIGC component library, zustand state management, swr request library, i18next internationalization library, and more.
-These technologies collectively support the functionality and features of LobeChat.
+These technologies collectively support the functionality and features of LoiChat.

 The components in the frontend architecture include app, components, config, const, features, helpers, hooks, layout, locales, migrations, prompts, services, store, styles, types, and utils.
 Each component has specific responsibilities and collaborates with others to achieve different functionalities.